 Adults who have never been baptized take part in the RCIA (Rite of Christian Initiation of Adults), and will typically be baptized at the Easter Vigil.
 Learn more about Baptism as part of RCIA ...

 A 1:00 PM Baptism Service takes place on two Sundays each month.
-One Service is held at St. Agnes church and the other Service is held at St. Athanasius church.
 There is a maximum of 6 babies at the 1:00PM Baptism Service.
+Parents attend a Parent Baptism Meeting prior to the Baptism (see Parent Baptism Meeting tab).

 Your child's Baptism is also possible at one of our Masses, with prior approval.
 Please call the Office to discuss.